mapbox/mason/README.md

 #### Header-only package

-For a header-only library, start by copying the `geometry` package:
+For a header-only library, a good example to copy from is the `geometry` package.
+You can copying the `geometry` package:

 ```bash
 cp -r scripts/geometry/0.9.1 scripts/yourlib/1.0.0